akostarinc/IOCOM8-Support/CAN/robotell/README.md

   ----- | ----- | -----    | -----    | -----  | -----
    00   |    01 |     07   |    55    | 7c 0f  | 00 00

- When in listen mode, press CTRL-C to terminate.
+ One may terminate listen mode, by pressing the CTRL-C key combination.

- The listen mode allows one to study the CAN communication of the IOCOMx.
+ The listen mode allows the study of the CAN communication of the IOCOMx.
 This may be useful if the IOCOMx is integrated into a larger system, and it's inputs and outputs are monitored.
 For instance, it can act as a translator between switch action and CAN message.
 Or Remote button press to CAN message.